gadoseb/Streamlit-BandGap-App/README.md

 - **Visualization**: The app will display reflectance, absorbance spectra, and Tauc plot.
 - **Calculation**: A linear fit will be performed in the selected region of the Tauc plot to estimate the band gap.
 - **Download**: Download CSV file of the calculated values.
-- **Quick and Dirty Literature Review**: Perform a quick literature review on your material without changing webpage!
+- **Quick and Dirty Literature Review**: Perform a quick literature review on your material without changing the webpage!

 ## Dependencies